 4.1 Election of Officers; Terms

-The officers of the Corporation shall consist of a President, a President-Elect, a Secretary/Treasurer, a Chairman of the Board, and an Immediate Past President.
-The President, President-Elect, Chairman of the Board, and Secretary/Treasurer shall be elected by the membership of the Corporation at the annual meeting.
+The officers of the Corporation shall consist of a President, a President-Elect, a Secretary/Treasurer, a Chair of the Board, and an Immediate Past President.
+The President, President-Elect, Chair of the Board, and Secretary/Treasurer shall be elected by the membership of the Corporation at the annual meeting.
 When a new President begins his or her term of office, the incumbent President shall begin a one-year term as Immediate Past President.
 The President, President-Elect, and Immediate Past President shall hold office until the next annual meeting and until their successors are elected.
-The term for both the Secretary/Treasurer and the Chairman of the Board is a single term of three years.
+The term for both the Secretary/Treasurer and the Chair of the Board is a single term of three years.

 4.2 Removal of Officers; Vacancies

 Any officer of the Corporation may be removed with or without cause, at any time, by a majority vote of the Board of Directors.
 Vacancies may be filled by a majority vote of the Board of Directors.

 The officers of the Corporation shall have duties pertaining to their offices as well as those prescribed by law or conferred by the Board of Directors.